dlbewley/demo-autofs/layering/readme.md

 >
 > * Ensure that the custom image is applied and running on a node first
 > * Only then, apply the machineconfigs that require the custom image
-> * It may be best to creae a transitory `worker-imaging` MCP that nodeas pass through just for the image swap
+> * It may be best to create a transitory MCP called `worker-imaging` that nodeas pass through just for the image swap
 > * Using 2 MCP also means 2 machineosconfigs and 2 image builds

-## Creating MachineConfigPool and MachineOSConfig
+## Creating the MachineConfigPool and MachineOSConfig

-The [`MachineOSConfig`](machineosconfig.yaml) resource defines how to build the layered CoreOS image.
+The [MachineOSConfig](machineosconfig.yaml) resource defines how to build the layered CoreOS image.
 It is assocatied with a MachineConfigPool to target the machines that should run the image.

 * Create [worker-automount machineconfigpool](machineconfigpool.yaml) to use for initial testing of the image build.
 Ensure the MCP is initially **paused**.